Linkurious/documentation-resources/Plugins/Plugins Developer Documentation/README.md

 From the Plugins Manager, an administrator can:

-- **Install a plugin** by uploading its “.LKE” package: drag and drop the file onto the upload area (or click to browse).
+- **Install a plugin** by uploading its ".LKE" package: drag and drop the file onto the upload area (or click to browse).
 The plugin is installed and started automatically once the upload completes.
 This capability is **not available by default** and must be explicitly enabled with the `LKE_PLUGINS_ENABLE_UPLOAD` environment variable (see [Enabling plugin installation from the Web interface](#enabling-plugin-installation-from-the-web-interface)).
 - **Browse installed and suggested plugins**, and see the current state of each one (Running, Stopped, Disabled, or Error).
 - **Configure a plugin** through a dedicated form (equivalent to editing the plugin’s entry in the [Plugin settings](#configuring-a-plugin) of the Global configuration).
 - **Start, stop or restart** a plugin.